spencer-shadley/completed-class/01-Class-Content/10-OOP/01-Activities/03-Stu_Mini-Bank/README.md

 Update the `MiniBank` function to achieve the following:

-1. Add another private value of `statement` that should be set to an array with one value, `0`.
+1. Add another value of `statement` that should be set to an array with the inital balance as its first item.
 This array will contain all transactions made with the MiniBank objects.

-2. Add a `setBalance` function that takes a value and updates the private `statement` value to it.
+2. Add a `setBalance` function that takes a value and updates the value `balance` value to it.

 3. Write an `updateStatement` function that takes in a number and pushes it to the `statement` array.